rharmonson/rharmonson.github.io/README.md

+# This project is archived!

-# RichTech Security & Technology Guides
+## RichTech Security & Technology Guides

 RichTech is an abbreviation for Richard's Technology.